-Summer is truly here and what could be better than digging into this delightful dessert while sitting in the garden.
+Summer is truly here, and what could be better than eating this delightful dessert while sitting in the garden.

 - 1 x 16cm x 10cm deep pudding basin, roughly, slightly bigger will be fine